 - Shape the dough: Roll the dough out into a 14×8-inch rectangle.
 Spread the sugar paste on the dough.

 - Use your hand to spread the fruit mixture on the dough evenly.

-- Tightly roll up the dough and cut into 12-14 pieces.
+- Tightly roll up the dough and cut it into 12 to 14 pieces.
 Place the rolls in a prepared pan.
-Loosely cover the rolls with plastic wrap or tea towel.
+Loosely cover the rolls with plastic wrap or a tea towel.
 Let the shaped rolls rise for 1 hour or more.

-- Preheat the oven to 375°F. Brush the rolls with egg wash and bake for 20-25 minutes.
+- Preheat the oven to 375°F. Brush the rolls with egg wash and bake for 20 to 25 minutes.

 - Brush the warm cinnamon rolls with honey or apricot jam or sugar syrup and let them stand until set.